>

 The missing first part of Jim Porter’s song is supplied from the version sung by Ursula Ridley, of West Hoathly, rather than the Coppers—just by way of a change.

-Ursula Ridley’s just mentioned version was collected by Ken Stubbs in 1962 and he printed in in his EFDSS book of English folk songs from the Home Counties, The Life of a Man.
+Ursula Ridley’s just mentioned version was collected by Ken Stubbs in 1962 and he printed it in his EFDSS book of English folk songs from the Home Counties, The Life of a Man.

 Shirley Collins sang Spencer the Rover on her 1967 album The Sweet Primeroses, accompanied by her sister Dolly Collins on her flute-organ.
-She commented in the album’s sleeve notes:
+She noted:

 This song could be the synopsis for a very considerable 19th century epic novel.
 I imagine Spencer with ruddy cheeks, black sideburns and leather gaiters.
 The unsurpassed domestic bliss in the last chapter fadeout has everyone beaming happily.
 The lines of the verse are very long, and I appreciate the sound sense of Bob and Ron Copper of Sussex in sharing the third line out between the two of them.
 Dolly’s counter-melody is not in any way counter to the spirit of the song.